 Lytham Hall Open Times

-The grounds of the Hall (80 acres of mature parkland) are open throughout the year – please check times and availability with the Hall before travelling.
+The grounds of the Hall (80 acres of mature parkland) are open throughout the year.
+Please check times and availability with the Hall before travelling.

-A Little Guided Tour
+A Guided Tour

 The main gates are on Ballam Road, Lytham or weekdays there is pedestrian only access via Forest Drive Lytham.
-(Find it cunningly hidden in the undergrowth near the ‘Hole in One’ public house).
+(Find it hidden in the undergrowth near the ‘Hole in One’ public house).

-Opening the Hall to the public helps it to ‘earn its keep’.
+Opening the Hall to the public helps it to earn its keep.
 That’s not inconsiderable, with annual heating costs and insurance alone exceeding in the region of £20k.
 Let’s not go anywhere near what it costs to run and maintain the place!

-A quick bit of the History of Lytham Hall
+A Quick History of Lytham Hall

 (Although this is best gained by a visit on a Sunday when the volunteer-led tours take place during the afternoon – charges apply).